08.02.2023

 7. Improve and update

-1. Analyse the status quo through KPIs and user interviews.
+1. Analyze the status quo through KPIs and user interviews

 Get a picture of the current situation by collecting figures on the current use of the intranet tool(s).
 Most solutions offer integrated KPI tracking of key metrics.